-A current 12th-grade student, Edan has been at Brimmer since Pre-K. In addition to editing stories, he also takes photos for The Gator and is a member of the Creative Arts Diploma Program for Visual Arts.
+Edan celebrated four years on The Gator's staff.
+In addition to editing stories, he also took photos for The Gator and was a member of the Creative Arts Diploma Program for Visual Arts.
 Edan finds photojournalism to be a fun method of artistic storytelling.

 Leni Hicks-Dutt ’23 Leads Community Mural Painting